-The proposal will create no overshadowing of surrounding residential property.

-- The proposal will result in a minor increase in students or staff of well less than 10% from the previous 12 months period and less than 50 students overall. - There will be no changes to access and traffic arrangements.
+- The proposal will create no overshadowing of surrounding residential property. - The new modular provides an agriculture classroom for existing students. - There will be no changes to access and traffic arrangements.
 The proposal is not a significant traffic generating development.

-4.2.4 Public Consultation
+4.2.5 Public Consultation

 In accordance with the provisions of the Education and NSW Code of Practice for Part 5 Activities for Non-government schools prepared by NSW Planning & Environment, the Anglican Schools Corporation undertook public consultation in the form of writing to with relevant Government agencies (ie. Rural Fire Service), the Local Council (ie. Hawkesbury City Council) and the owners of neighbouring properties to the school including a description of the works and copy of the proposed plan.
-Submissions were invited during a period of 21 business days between 4th November and 6th December 2021.
+Submissions were invited during a period of 21 business days between 27th June 2022 and 30th July 2022.